Imperative mandate

-The Imperative mandate is a political system in which representatives are required to enact policies in accordance with orders or instructions received from the voters.
+The imperative mandate is a political system in which representatives are required to enact policies in accordance with orders or instructions received from the voters.
 Failure to follow these instructions may result in the representative being dismissed or recalled.

 History

 The imperative mandate goes back to the Middle Ages.
 It was disregarded by the French National Assembly of 1789, but then it was briefly embraced by the revolutionary assemblies in Paris in 1793.

 It was embraced in the Paris Commune and by the Council Communism movement, as well as by Vladimir Lenin in "The State and Revolution" and by the Zapatistas in Mexico.

 Prohibition

 Most representative democracies follow a system of a free mandate, where once elected a representative may enact any policy free from any orders.
 Many of these countries specifically prohibit the imperative mandate as incompatible with democracy.

-It was also rejected in the American Revolution, following the modern representative system but some U.S. States in their constitutions know the recall.
-In any case, there are recent episodes of erosion of the ban.
+It was also rejected in the American Revolution, following the modern representative system.